fps/jack_led_peak/README.md

                                         oversampling, thus the value will be
                                         underestimated)
   -y [ --red-led-hysteresis-secs ] arg (=0.5)
-                                        Approximate time for the red LED to go off after being triggered
+                                        Approximate time for the red LED to stay on after reaching full saturarion -z [ --falloff-time-constant-secs ] arg (=0.100000001)
+                                        The time for the exponential falloff to drop to half the peak value
 </pre>